 The birth of Adas Army: 2028 is set to be a brighter future with lots of challenges!
 How you frame those challenges depends on the type of lens you put on it.
 If you expect it to be difficult or you expect you will find a route to success, then you will be correct in both cases.
-That's the power of the mindset, the truth is your brain will manifest what you actually believe to be your future.
+That's the power of the mindset.
+The truth is your brain will manifest what you actually believe to be your future.

-This question is why we brought in Zoe Philpott and Susan Dolan to collaborate on a project, to look at the challenges of STEM in education and using the past to celebrate what the future could be...
+This question is why we brought in Zoe Philpott and Susan Dolan to collaborate on a project.
+To look at the challenges of STEM in education and using the past to celebrate what the future could be...

-It's about ADAs ARMY, Ada.Ada.Ada and how we are joining forces with people everywhere to address sex inequality, by updating history with the overlooked herstory.
+It's about ADAs ARMY, Ada.Ada.Ada and how we are joining forces with people everywhere to address sex inequality.
+By updating history with the overlooked herstory.

 Together we can rewrite history and change culture: creating a shared narrative that values people as equals, as opposed to valuing a person according to their genitals.